 I am the mother of two adult children, one daughter, one son.
-I have been married for thirty-six years, and my husband and I love to go to the temple as often as time permits.
+I have been married nearly forty years, and my husband and I love to go to the temple as often as time permits.
 I am retired from my business of accounting and tax preparation.
-I am a family history consultant in my ward and stake and have gained twenty-one years of experience in helping others to research their ancestral families.
-I am the proud mother of a missionary serving in Recife Brazil.
+I am a family history consultant in my ward and stake and have gained nearly twenty-five years of experience in helping others to research their ancestral families.
+I am the proud mother of a returned missionary who served with honor in Recife Brazil.

 I became a member of the Church of Jesus Christ of Latter-day Saints when my then twelve year old daughter came home from youth activities with a mormon friend and declared she wanted to get baptized.
 In my efforts to help my daughter find out more about the church I found the church I had been searching for.
 I have been a member now for twenty-two years and I am grateful to my Heavenly Father for guiding me down this path.
 Through the years, I have not only seen my testimony grow in the Lord, but I have seen many members of my family come to know the Lord as well.
 I am most grateful to the Lord for allowing me to learn as much about family history as I have so that I could find so many of our ancestral kin, and getting to know them has been such a blessing in our lives.
 I love this gospel and know that I am a child of Heavely Father and that he loves me, personally.
 I cherish the relationship I have with my Lord, Jesus Christ and know that I have found the true church, His church, as it was when he started it back in the New Testament of the Bible.
 I love that we have a living prophet, even Thomas S. Monson, on this earth today, and testify that he is a true prophet of God.
 I know that he and his counselors are guided by the Holy Ghost in doing the work of the Lord, Jesus Christ.
 I testify of all this in the name of our Lord and Saviour, Jesus Christ.
 Amen.

 Why do Mormons do family history or genealogy work?